wp-plugins/wp-members/readme.txt

 == Changelog ==

 = 3.0.0 =

+This release makes significant changes to the plugin's main options in the way they are stored.
+While care has been taken to make sure that you can roll back to a previous version, you may need to resave settings in the plugin's main options tab when attempting to roll back.
+It is advised that you test this update prior upgrading an existing install on a production site.

+If you have any custom functions hooked to filters and actions that call any file includes directly from the plugin, please note that several file names have changed.

-* New settings and new plugin class.
+* New settings and new plugin class WP_Members.
+* New settings now natively support Custom Post Types, both setting defaults and individual post blocking.
 * Settings constants removed in favor of using the $wpmem object class.
-* wpmem_rs_captcha_folder filter hook.
-* added new|edit toggle to wpmem-register_data filter hook.
+* Added new|edit toggle to wpmem-register_data filter hook.
 * wpmem_settings_loaded action added.
-* securify comments changed to use comments_open instead of comments_template (with a blank template).
+* Securify comments changed to use comments_open instead of comments_template (with a blank template).
+* New wpmem_securify_comments filter hook to customize whether comments load or not.
-* registration clear form button defaults to false.
+* Registration clear form button defaults to false.
-* removed wp_set_auth_cookie from login function; it is already done as part of wp_signon.
+* Removed wp_set_auth_cookie from login function; it is already done as part of wp_signon.
-* added support for custom post types, both setting defaults and individual post blocking.
-* post meta box title filter is now for all post types wpmem_admin_{post type}_meta_title.
+* Post meta box title filter is now for all post types wpmem_admin_{post type}_meta_title.
+* New filter for Really Simple Captcha folder location: wpmem_rs_captcha_folder.
+* New shortcodes [wpmem_form] added.
+* Shortcode dropdown selector added to tinymce toolbar in Post/Page editor.
+* Added redirect_to as a function argument if calling wpmem_logout() directly.

 = 2.9.9 =
 * Code standards in wp-members-email.php